Coastal hazards

 Coastal hazards are physical phenomena that expose a coastal area to the risk of property damage, loss of life, and environmental degradation.
-Rapid-onset hazards last a few minutes to several days and encompass significant cyclones accompanied by high speed winds, waves, and surges or tsunamis created by submarine(undersea)earthquakes and landslides.
+Rapid-onset hazards last a few minutes to several days and encompass significant cyclones accompanied by high-speed winds, waves, and surges or tsunamis created by submarine (undersea) earthquakes and landslides.
 Slow-onset hazards, such as erosion and gradual inundation, develop incrementally over extended periods.

 Introduction

-Since early civilization, coastal areas have been attractive settling grounds for the human population as they provide abundant marine resources, fertile agricultural land, and possibilities for trade and transport.
-This has led to high population densities and high levels of development in many coastal areas, with this trend continuing into the 21st century.
-About 1.2 billion people live in coastal areas globally, predicted to increase to 1.8–5.2 billion by the 2080s due to population growth and coastal migration.
-Along with this increase follows significant investments in infrastructure and the built environment.
+Since early civilization, coastal areas have attracted human settlement due to their abundant marine resources, fertile agricultural land, and opportunities for trade and transport.
+This trend has led to high population densities and significant development in many coastal regions, continuing into the 21st century.
+Currently, about 1.2 billion people live in coastal areas globally, with this number predicted to increase to 1.8–5.2 billion by the 2080s due to population growth and coastal migration.
+This population growth has been accompanied by substantial investments in infrastructure and the built environment.

-However, the characteristics of coastal environments pose significant challenges to human habitation.
-Coastlines are highly dynamic natural systems that interact with terrestrial, marine, and atmospheric processes and continuously change in response to these processes.
-Over the years, human society has often failed to recognize the hazards related to these dynamics.
-Furthermore, this has led to major disasters and societal disruption.
-Even today, coastal development often takes place with little regard to the hazards present in these environments, although climate change is likely to increase the general hazard levels.
-Societal activities in coastal areas can also pose a hazard to the natural balance of coastal systems, and disrupt the human livelihoods that depend on them.
+However, coastal environments present significant challenges to human habitation.
+Coastlines are highly dynamic natural systems that interact with terrestrial, marine, and atmospheric processes, continuously changing in response to these interactions.
+Over the years, human society has often failed to recognize the hazards associated with these dynamics, leading to major disasters and societal disruption.
+Coastal development frequently occurs with little consideration for these hazards, despite the likelihood of climate change exacerbating them.
+Additionally, societal activities in coastal areas can disrupt the natural balance of coastal systems, threatening the human livelihoods that depend on them.

-Coastal hazard management has become an increasingly important aspect of coastal planning to improve society's resilience to coastal hazards.
-Possible management options include complex engineering structures, soft protection measures, various accommodation approaches, and a managed retreat from the coastline.
-To address coastal hazards, it is also essential to have early warning systems and emergency management plans in place to address sudden and potentially disastrous hazards, i.e., major flooding events.
-Events such as the Hurricane Katrina affecting the southern US in 2005 and cyclone Nargis affecting Myanmar in 2008 both provide clear examples of the importance of timely coastal hazard management.
+Coastal hazard management has thus become a crucial aspect of coastal planning to enhance society's resilience to coastal hazards.
+Management options include complex engineering structures, soft protection measures, various accommodation approaches, and managed retreat from the coastline.
+Effective coastal hazard management also requires early warning systems and emergency management plans to address sudden and potentially catastrophic events, such as major flooding.
+The devastation caused by Hurricane Katrina in the southern United States in 2005 and Cyclone Nargis in Myanmar in 2008 underscores the importance of timely and effective coastal hazard management.

 Coastal environments of the US

 There are many different types of environments along the coasts of the United States with very diverse features that affect, influence, and mold the near-shore processes that are involved.
 Understanding these ecosystems and environments can further advance the mitigating techniques and policy-making efforts against natural and man-made coastal hazards in these vulnerable areas.
-The five most common types of coastal zones range from the northern ice-pushing, mountainous coastline of Alaska and Maine, the barrier island coasts facing the Atlantic, the steep, cliff-back headlands along the pacific coast, the marginal-sea type coastline of the Gulf region, and the coral reef coasts bordering Southern Florida and Hawaii.
+The five most common types of coastal zones range from the northern ice-pushing, mountainous coastline of Alaska and Maine, the barrier island coasts facing the Atlantic, the steep, cliff-back headlands along the Pacific coast, the marginal-sea type coastline of the Gulf region, and the coral reef coasts bordering Southern Florida and Hawaii.